 This procedure is done in a hospital setting.
 The usual length of stay is a few days.
 Your doctor may choose to keep you longer if you have any problems.

-After you leave the hospital, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from an incision siteCough
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from an incision siteCough

 , shortness of breath, chest pain, or severe nausea or vomiting